billbillbilly/billbillbilly/README.md

 - 😄 The most exciting moment in making an R package is drawing the hexgon logo
 - 💻 I use fastai(pytorch)/pix2pix/LLMs in Python for my research projects
 - 🎨 I do generative design with Python and JavaScript sometimes
-- 🎮 I am big fan of Nintendo 3DS ans Switch.
-I also make some funny video games using C# with Unity
+- 🎮 I am big fan of Nintendo game console (Gameboy Advance, 3DS, and Switch).
+I also made some funny video games using C# with Unity
-- ⚡ I am recently playing Black Myth: Wukong and Pokemon Sun
+- ⚡ I am recently playing Black Myth: Wukong and Pokemon hack ROMs

 <!--
 <a href="https://github.com/billbillbilly/billbillbilly">